-Around the United States there are about 75 reported ‘Shoe Trees’ each with an original story more mysterious than the last.
-Nearly the only fact where the stories converge is that the collections began with one person tossing footwear high in the air before gravity pulled them back to be stuck on a branch forever.
+Around the United States there are about 75 reported ‘Shoe Trees’.
+Each one has an original story more mysterious than the last.
+There is nearly only one fact where the stories about shoe trees converge.
+In nearly every case I’ve read the collections began with one person tossing footwear high in the air before gravity pulled them back to be stuck on a branch forever.
 That’s it.

 While it’s unfortunate that I haven’t been able to find the story about this one shoe tree in particular, that didn’t stop me from driving well out of my way for a visit after discovering a photo online.

-Recognizing that it was private property and early on a Sunday morning, I chose not to intrude and just snapped a few photos without actually releasing my own shoes into the air.
-Quite unfortunately, I haven’t been able to discover the origin of the first pair on this tree or even if the property owners had anything at all to do with it.
+Recognizing that it was private property, I chose not to intrude and just snapped a few photos.
+I visited without actually releasing my own shoes into the air.
+Quite unfortunately, I haven’t been able to discover the origin of the first pair on this tree.
+I actually can’t even find if the property owners had anything to do with it.
 Even if they weren’t responsible for its beginning, they seem to be fine with its preservation.

 If you go, be mindful that this is located in someone’s yard and respect and care for their property should be given.
 Also, this stretch of road has cars moving at a pretty decent clip, so if you’re parked on the shoulder you should use caution.

 In the meantime, you can also checkout this list on Roadside America of all the rest of the Shoe Trees in the country.
 Or, if footwear isn’t your thing at all, you could visit the ‘Bra Tree’ at Bristol Mountain Winter Resort!